BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Deriving a Key

-If you want to use **Gordian Seed Tool** to derive a key without using a `ur:crypto-request` (and rather than doing your signing in **Seed Tool** using PSBTs), you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
-The "Other Key Derivations" option will allow you to derive keys on testnet or mainnet for: Master Keys, Cosigner keys (48'/0'/0'/2' for mainnet or 48'/1'/0'/2 for testnet), or Segwit keys (84'/0'/0' for mainnet or 84'/1'/0' for testnet).
+If you want to use **Gordian Seed Tool** to derive a key (instead of outputting a derivation in response to a `ur:crypto-request` or simply doing your signing in **Seed Tool** using PSBTs), you can do so by selecting a seed, choosing to "Authenticate" the "Encrypted Data", and then clicking the "Derive Key" button.
+The "Other Key Derivations" option will allow you to easily derive keys on testnet or mainnet for: Master Keys, Cosigner keys (48'/0'/0'/2' for mainnet or 48'/1'/0'/2 for testnet), or Segwit keys (84'/0'/0' for mainnet or 84'/1'/0' for testnet).
 Simply click the "Derivation Preset" that you prefer.
 You can also enter a "Custom" derivation by hand.

 These various derivations will output a variety of keys for you: